TodePond/TodePondDotCom/wikiblogarden/health/sulfasalazine/readme.md

 ## Email

-Every time I email, I need to re-explain the entire situation.
+Every time I email, I need to re-explain the entire situation, which can take weeks.
 Otherwise, they refuse to prescribe me sulfasalazine from the hospital.

 "Why can't your doctor prescribe it to you?"